auriq/essentia_docs/source/reference/manpages/objcnv.rst

   * ``trm`` - Trim leading/trailing spaces from input field value.
   * ``lo``, ``up`` - For ``S`` type.
 Convert input field to lower/upper case.

-  ``ColName`` restrictions:

-  * Cannot exceed 31 bytes long.
-  * Contain only alphanumeric and '_' characters.
-The first character cannot be a digit.
+  ``ColName`` is case insensitive.
+It can have up to 31 alphanumeric and '_' characters.
+The first character must not be a digit.
-  * It is case insensitive.
-However, this spec may change in the future.

   ``ObjSpec`` specifies which data field to extract for the column.
   It is a list of dot separated elements as in